abderraouf-adjal/ArduinoSpritzCipher/README.txt

   SAFE_TIMING_CRUSH is defined by default.

 WIPE_AFTER_USAGE
-  If defined, Sensitive data (like spritz_ctx) will be wiped when they are no longer needed in the functions:
+  If defined, Sensitive data like "spritz_ctx" will be wiped when they are no longer needed in the functions:
    {spritz_hash, spritz_mac, spritz_hash_final, spritz_mac_final}
   WIPE_AFTER_USAGE is defined by default.

 WIPE_AFTER_USAGE_PARANOID
-  If defined, Sensitive variable contain bit or more of spritz state such as temporary variables in a swap function or a user data will be wiped when they are no longer needed.
+  If defined, Any variable will be wiped if it contain a bit or more of spritz state such as temporary variables in a swap function or a user data.
   Note that variables that contain a data length will not be wiped.
   If defined, WIPE_AFTER_USAGE and SAFE_TIMING_CRUSH will be defined automatically.
   WIPE_AFTER_USAGE_PARANOID is defined by default.